Nursing (BSN) - RN-BSN

 5. Minimum grade of “C” in all pre-requisite courses.

-6. RN-BSN Pathway: Minimum GPA of 2.5 on all prerequisite courses and Minimum University GPA of 2.0.
+6. Minimum GPA of 2.5 on all prerequisite courses.

 Application Procedures

-RN to BSN and RN to BSN/MSN applicants are required to complete a Primary Application in NursingCAS, as well as a supplemental application available on the College of Nursing's website.
+RN to BSN applicants are required to complete a Primary Application in NursingCAS, as well as a supplemental application available on the College of Nursing's website.
 Students who drop out of the program for two or more consecutive semesters must apply for readmission through the Office of the Admission.
 Readmission is not automatic.

 Admission Procedures For RN-BSN Pathway